-Explanation: This is a technical question, meant to determine your qualifications as a Bookkeeper.
-These type of questions are normally asked early in an interview, after the general and opening questions and before the behavioral questions.
-The best way to answer a technical question is directly and concisely, with little embellishment or other details.
+Explanation: This is a technical question, meant to determine your qualifications as a bookkeeper.
+This type of question is normally asked early in an interview, after the general and opening questions and before the behavioral questions.
+The best way to answer a technical question is directly and concisely with little embellishment or other details.

 Question: What is the difference between wages and salaries?

 Explanation: This is another technical question, but its intention is slightly different.
 An interviewer will ask this more detailed question to determine if you are familiar with the nuances of bookkeeping.
-It is also an indicator of the type of accounting system the organization uses, which provides you with a clue as to how to answer it.
-You should answer both with a definition of the two terms, as well as a statement of how you use this information when completing bookkeeping entries.
+It is also an indicator of the type of accounting system the organization uses which provides you with a clue as to how to answer it.
+You should answer with both a definition of the two terms as well as a statement about how you use this information when completing bookkeeping entries.

 Example: “Wages and salary are often used interchangeably in bookkeeping.
 However, you can make the distinction that wages are applied to non-exempt hourly employees and salary is used for exempt employees who work for a pre-determined fee which is not tied to the amount of time they spend on the job.
 Wages are calculated by multiplying the employee’s hourly rate of pay by the number of hours they worked during the accounting period.
-The rate may be adjusted for overtime, holiday pay and other time outside of the normal workday.
-Salary is calculated by dividing the employee’s annual compensation by the accounting period, which is typically a week, bi-week or month.”
+The rate may be adjusted for overtime, holiday pay, and other time outside of the normal workday.
+Salary is calculated by dividing the employee’s annual compensation by the accounting period which is typically a week, bi-weekly, or monthly.”

 Example: “Creating an asset account such as accumulated depreciation enables the organization to track both the original cost of the asset as well as its current value.
 This type of account is known as a contra account since it increases as the asset account decreases and is a credit account.
 It can also be used to reduce the organization’s tax liability.”

-Explanation: This is a follow up technical question which the interviewer uses to confirm your knowledge and dig deeper into a specific topic.
-This can indicate that the organization my have had issues in this area.
-You can enhance your perceived qualifications for the job by providing a detailed answer to follow up questions.
+Explanation: This is a follow-up technical question which the interviewer uses to confirm your knowledge and dig deeper into a specific topic.
+This can indicate that the organization may have had issues in this area.
+You can enhance your perceived qualifications for the job by providing a detailed answer to follow-up questions.

-Example: “The difference between depreciation reported on the income statement and depreciation in the balance sheet is based on time.
-Income statements report activity within a specific time period, such as monthly, quarterly or annually.
+Example: “The difference between depreciation reported on the income statement and depreciation on the balance sheet is based on time.
+Income statements report activity within a specific time period such as monthly, quarterly, or annually.
 Balance sheets are cumulative and extend beyond a specific reporting period.
-Depreciation on the income statement is typically a portion of the overall depreciation of the asset reported on the balance sheet.
+Depreciation on the income statement is typically a portion of the overall depreciation of the asset reported on the balance sheet."

-Explanation: One of the key services Bookkeepers provide is ensuring that organizations pay invoices on time, that they pay the correct amount, and that they don’t pay fraudulent or duplicate invoices.
+Explanation: One of the key services bookkeepers provide is ensuring that organizations pay invoices on time, pay the correct amount, and don’t pay fraudulent or duplicate invoices.
 An interviewer will ask this question to make sure you understand this and have a methodology to accurately pay invoices.
 This technical question will help establish your credibility and qualification for the position.

-Example: “When processing an invoice for payment, I use a three-way match methodology to ensure that the invoice is legitimate and that it is paid using the correct amount prior to the due date.
-This protects the company and helps it retain its credit rating.
+Example: “When processing an invoice for payment, I use a three-way-match methodology to ensure the invoice is legitimate and is paid using the correct amount prior to the due date.
+This protects the company and helps retain its credit rating.
 The system refers to the three documents I use.
-These are the invoice, the purchase order or authorization for the item or service, and the receiving report or confirmation that the services were performed.
-By comparing these I can verify that the amount is correct and that the item or services were received.
+These are the invoice, the purchase order or authorization for the item or service, and the receiving report or confirmation the services were performed.
+By comparing these, I can verify the amount is correct and the item or services were received.
 Once this is confirmed, I can perform the entries related to this transaction and authorize payment.”

 Question: Can you tell me about a time when you encountered an ethical dilemma in your work?
 How did you handle it?

-Explanation: This is a behavioral question, which is meant to provide the interviewer with some insight into your character.
+Explanation: This is a behavioral question meant to provide the interviewer with some insight into your character.
 The purpose of this type of question is to see how you would handle a real-world situation you may encounter when working for the hiring organization.
-The best way to answer a behavioral question is by using the “STAR” format; Situation, Task, Action, and Results.
-This helps you organize your answer and addresses the information the interviewer is seeking.
+The best way to answer a behavioral question is by using the “STAR” format - Situation, Task, Action, and Results.
+This helps you organize your answer and address the information the interviewer is seeking.

 Question: What did you do at your last job to increase revenues, reduce costs, or save time?

-Explanation: Employers hire staff for one of three reasons: They will help them make money (sales,) save money (costs,) or save time, which is the same as saving money.
+Explanation: Employers hire staff for one of three reasons: to help them make money (sales), save money (costs), or save time, which is the same as saving money.
 While this question addresses this directly, every response to any question you are asked should demonstrate how you will achieve one of these objectives for the company.
 You can use the STAR structure to respond to this question even though it isn’t a behavioral question.
 Also, although your answer is retrospective, it should also address an issue the company you are interviewing with may be facing, thereby proving your value to them.

 Example: “At my last employer, the key executives were issued company credit cards to pay for business-related expenses.
-Each month I had to manually enter the transactions detailed in the bank statements for the cards.
+Each month, I had to manually enter the transactions detailed in the bank statements for the cards.
 This sometimes took up to a full day.
 I met with the bank who issued the cards and learned that we could integrate their system with our bookkeeping software.
-This enabled the transactions to be automatically entered into the proper accounts in our system and also for them to be classified correctly.
-I could then review the line items to confirm they were correct and authorized charges.
+This enabled the transactions to be automatically entered into the proper accounts in our system and be classified correctly as well.
+I could then review the line items to confirm they were correct and authorize the charges.
 This reduced the time to complete this task by up to 70% and increased the accuracy to nearly 100%, saving the company both time and money.”